onflow/flow-go/pkg/language/docs/language.md

 // Declare a structure named `Square` the implements the `Shape` interface
 //
 struct Square: Shape {
-    // in addition to the required fields from the interface,
+    // In addition to the required fields from the interface,
-    // we can also define as many of our own as we want pub var length: Int
+    // the type can also declare additional fields pub var length: Int

-    // since `area` was not specified as a constant, variable,
+    // Since `area` was not declared as a constant, variable,
-    // or synthetic type, we can declare as a synthetic here pub synthetic area: Int {
+    // field in the interface, it can be declared pub synthetic area: Int {
         get {
             return self.length * self.length